Demographics of the Supreme Court of the United States: Catholic justices

 The first Catholic justice, Roger B. Taney, was appointed chief justice in 1836 by Andrew Jackson.
 The second, Edward Douglass White, was appointed as an associate justice in 1894, but also went on to become chief justice.
 Joseph McKenna was appointed in 1898, placing two Catholics on the court until White's death in 1921.
 This period marked the beginning of an inconsistently observed "tradition" of having a "Catholic seat" on the court.

 Other Catholic justices included Pierce Butler (appointed 1923) and Frank Murphy (appointed 1940).
+Justice James F. Byrnes was a lapsed Catholic.
 Sherman Minton, appointed in 1949, was a Protestant during his time on the court.
 To some, however, his wife's Catholic faith implied a "Catholic seat".
 Minton joined his wife's church in 1961, five years after he retired from the court.
 Minton was succeeded by a Catholic, however, when President Eisenhower appointed William J. Brennan to that seat.
 Eisenhower sought a Catholic to appoint to the court—in part because there had been no Catholic justice since Murphy's death in 1949, and in part because Eisenhower was directly lobbied by Francis Cardinal Spellman of the Archdiocese of New York to make such an appointment.
-Brennan was then the lone Catholic justice until the appointment of Antonin Scalia in 1986, and Anthony Kennedy in 1988.
+Brennan was then the lone Catholic justice in 1985, but by the 21st century there would be six Catholic justices on the court.